daler/pybedtools/docs/source/filtering.rst

 .. include:: includeme.rst

+.. _filtering:

 Filtering
 ~~~~~~~~~
 The :meth:`filter` method lets you pass in a function that accepts an
 :class:`Interval` as its first argument and returns True for False.
+This
+allows you to perform "grep"-like operations on :class:`BedTool` objects.
 For
-example, here's how to get a new :class:`BedTool` containing features from
+example, here's how to get a new :class:`BedTool` containing features from `a`
-`a` that are more than 100 bp long:
+that are more than 100 bp long:

 .. doctest::
     :options: +NORMALIZE_WHITESPACE